Skip to content

 The Linux command line can be very powerful once you know how to use it.
-You can parse data, monitor processes, and do a lot of other useful and cool things using it.
+You can parse data, monitor processes, automate backups and do a lot of other useful and cool things using it.
 There often comes a need to generate a report and mail it out.
 It could be as simple a requirement as a notification that the day’s backup went through fine, or did not.
 I’ll help you get started with sending mails from the Linux command line and in shell scripts.
 We will also cover sending attachments from the command line.
 We will begin with the “mail” command.

 First run a quick test to make sure the “sendmail” application is installed and working correctly.
 Execute the following command, replacing “you@youremailid.com” with your e-mail address.